 Q2: I missed the deadline to apply to graduate.
 What do I do now?

 FIRST: You need to APPLY TO GRADUATE on MyMav.
 You will need to select the next semester as your intended graduation date (it will be changed on the backend after you complete the next steps).
 You will have to pay a late fee in addition to the graduation fee.
 This will show up on your MyMav account after the process is completed.
 SECOND: You must email your departmental advisor and ask them to petition the dean's office for permission to move your graduation date to the current semester.
 THIRD: Your advisor must email Dr. Lynn Peterson in the dean's office to certify that you are eligible to graduate.
 FOURTH: Dr. Peterson will email the registrar and ask them to make the change in MyMav to the current semester.
 FIFTH: The Registrar will make the change in your record and assess your fees.
-SIXTH: You will need to register HERE if you plan to walk in the commencement ceremony.

 Q2: I am finishing this semester, but I want to delay my walk.
 What do I need to do?